suninthesky/parenting-moments/prompts.md

 ## 18 (context `/htmx-version`)
 The third scenario in scenarios.js is not consistent with the others an causing an error - update it.
 Also combine social, emotional and learning impact attributes into a single attribute about 'social and emotional learning'.
 Be sure to update the server and client files accordingly.
 Finally add several more scenarios.

+## 19 (context `/htmx-version`)
+Lets update the user journey.
+The landing/start page should be a mobile optimsed page with: 1) a short engaging title and tagline - focus on the value proposition for users; 2) a start button which takes the user to the first scenario; 3) after the final scenario the user should be presented with a result page summarising their choices and focusing on actionable guidance to improve their parenting skills.
+Update and add files as needed, and refactor, organise or remove uneccesary code.
+Explore saving state on the client if needed.

+## 20 (context `/htmx-version`)
+You've lost the child and parent status bars, as well as scenerio timer from the scenario component.
+Make sure to retain these features.
+Look at previous versions, and game.js - which you may want to remove and integrate elements into app.js.
+Also integrate the status and timer bars visually into the existing mobile optimised UI.

+## 21 (context `/htmx-version`)
+You've visually integrated the status and timer bars but they don't function as expected.
+For instance the child and parent bars don't change accordingly when an option is selected, nor does the timer bar reduce.
+In the browser console we are also seeing errors related to documnt.body and window.parentingApp being undefined as well as timerInterval being redeclared - we may need to wrap code in a dom ready function or similar best practice.
+Debug and resolve these issues and explain your choices.